Tummy Tuck in Atlanta, GA, and Alpharetta, GA, with Dr. Alderman

 For some patients, muscle repair is not required, but excess skin above and below the belly button is present.
 The abdominal skin can be tightened with scars similar to a full abdominoplasty, but muscle repair is not necessary.
 This procedure is perfect for the working professional who has not had children.
 The downtime is minimal and similar to a mini-abdominoplasty.
 Most patients can return to work in four to five days.

-Cosmetic Surgery Aftercare: Post-Treatment Comfort
+Tummy Tuck Surgery Aftercare: Post-Treatment Comfort

 Meet Dr. Alderman